-Other times they'd sit quietly, close to the flaming fire, with David half in her arms and half in his.
-She'd talk about his nose, while Mr. Britton touched his cheek, and together they'd watch the child drift into slumber.
+Other times they'd sit quietly, close to the flaming fire, with David half in her arms and half in Mr. Britton's.
+She'd talk about the baby's nose, while Mr. Britton touched his cheek, and together they'd watch the child drift into slumber.
 How wonderful all of it was.
 To be so near to him.
 To belong to someone and be loved by someone, without needing to do or say or be anything more than what she was.